-The QBI deduction isn't allowed in calculating the owner's adjusted gross income, but it reduces taxable income.
-In effect, it's treated the same as an allowable itemized deduction.
+The 199A deduction isn't allowed in calculating the owner's adjusted gross income, but it reduces taxable income.
+In effect, it's treated the same as an allowable itemized deduction (though you don't have to itemize to claim it).

-When the income-based limit applies to owners of pass-through entities, the QBI deduction generally can't exceed the greater of the owner's share of:
+When the income-based limit applies to owners of pass-through entities, the 199A deduction generally can't exceed the greater of the owner's share of:

-- 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.
+- ▲ 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - ▲ The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.